 - A. Recurring monthly and annual bills, e.g., property taxes, employee health, routine maintenance, and life insurance, etc., are exempt from the purchase order and bidding requirement.
 The CFO or the CEO may approve these regularly occurring bills and contracts.
-Board approval is not required unless over \$100,000.00.
-Recurring operational contracts giving rise to these types of expenditures do not require signature by the President (i.e., the first two categories in the 5.4.2 chart). - B. Maintenance, Repair and Replacement Funds: - (MRR-A) CPM 5.3.3 (Fund for maintenance, repair, replacement of existing equipment and facilities in Component List of Annual Reserve Study) The CEO or CFO approve any purchases and contracts, and the CEO signs, for any amounts, consistent with 5.3.3.D, authorizing spending up to 110% of a Component's Fully Funded Balance for the current fiscal year in the current Annual Reserve Study.
+Recurring operational contracts giving rise to these types of expenditures do not require signature by the President (i.e., the first two categories in the 5.4.2 chart). - B. Maintenance, Repair and Replacement Funds: - 1.
+(MRR-A) CPM 5.3.3 (Fund for maintenance, repair, replacement of existing equipment and facilities in Component List of Annual Reserve Study) The CEO or CFO approve any purchases and contracts, and the CEO signs, for any amounts, consistent with 5.3.3.D, authorizing spending up to 110% of a Component's Fully Funded Balance for the current fiscal year in the current Annual Reserve Study.
 Board approval is required only for more than 110%.
-The bidding process will follow columns 1 and 2 in the 5.4.2 chart. - 2.
-(MRR-B) CPM 5.3.4 (Fund for replacement of pools and spas) All expenditures of money from this fund and therefore, all contracts/purchases, must be approved by the Board, and the President shall sign contracts.
 The bidding process will follow columns 1 and 2 in the 5.4.2 chart.